ephect-io/framework/docs/README.md

 The Hello route shows a classic query string parameter binding.

-The Second route shows how to use useSlot hook to bind a variable nested inside the parent context.
+The Second route shows how to use useSlot Hook to bind a variable nested inside the parent context.

 The Info route shows how to make the most simple component without hooks.

 ## Notes

 **Ephect framework** is in work in progress stage.
 This means that there's a lot to do.
 Breaking changes are yet to come.

-<sup>1</sup> by *today* it's meant that Ephect follows the ReactJS paradigm as it is in 2021.
-Future ReactJS changes may not be taken in account in **Ephect framework**.

 Happy coding again! :)